-Tropical Depression Seven forms in the southern Atlantic
+Depression strengthens, becomes Tropical Storm Gabrielle in the tropical Atlantic

 Latest Weather Blog

-Tropical Depression Seven forms in the southern Atlantic
+Depression strengthens, becomes Tropical Storm Gabrielle in the tropical Atlantic

-Tropical Depression Seven has formed in the southern Atlantic Ocean.
-This storm has winds topping out at 35 mph and it is moving west at 13 mph.
-This system will move to the northwest while slowly gaining strength, likely taking on the name of Gabrielle.
-Future Gabrielle is no threat to the Gulf.
+Tropical Depression Seven strengthened into Tropical Storm Gabrielle on Wednesday morning.
+Maximum sustained winds were at 45 mph as the storm accelerated to a north-northwest trajectory at 22 mph.

-Satellite data show that Invest 92L in the central Atlantic has strengthened into a tropical depression.
-The system’s circulation has improved and thunderstorms are organizing near its center, meeting the criteria for a tropical cyclone.
-Winds are estimated around 35 mph.
-This ends nearly three weeks without any storms during the peak of hurricane season.
+This comes after the system became a tropical depression overnight, ending the nearly three-week period without any active storms coinciding with the peak of hurricane season.

-The depression is midway between the Cabo Verde Islands and the Windward Islands and moving west at about 13 mph.
-A gradual turn to the northwest is expected later this week, keeping the system well east of the Caribbean islands.
-Bermuda should keep an eye on it.
+Gabrielle is midway between the Cabo Verde and the Windward Islands and will generally drift northwest this week.
+Such a track would keep the system northeast of the Caribbean islands and avoid Gulf Coast impacts.
+As Gabrielle will eventually track into the open Atlantic, Bermuda should monitor closely.

-The storm may strengthen slowly at first due to wind shear and dry air, but conditions improve by the weekend, and it could become a hurricane.
+The storm may strengthen slowly at first due to wind shear and dry air, but as conditions improve over weekend, Gabrielle could become a hurricane.
 Long-range forecasts still vary widely, ranging from a weak system to a strong hurricane.

 More News